MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/config-items.md

 17. Select the **Service Dependents** tab to define the items that use the service or are external to the service.
 For example, define other configuration items or services that use the new service.
 18. Select **OK** to save the new configuration item.

-### To view and edit a distributed application that was imported from Operations Manager
+### View and edit a distributed application that was imported from Operations Manager

 1. In the Service Manager console, select **Configuration Items**.
 2. In the **Configuration Items** pane, expand **Configuration Items**, expand **Business Services**, and select **All Business Services**.